Shapes

 Midtown Oakville has the potential to offer more options for diverse and affordable housing, better connectivity to the rest of Oakville through pedestrian, cycling, and transit improvements, additional parks and open spaces, more community amenities and the enhanced servicing infrastructure that is needed to support growth.

-Through 2024 and 2025, the Midtown Oakville implementation program will be completing the Midtown Official Plan Amendment, a range of implementation studies covering community building topics, and working alongside the community at every phase.
+The Midtown Oakville implementation program will be completing a range of implementation studies covering community building topics, and in consultation with the community at every phase.

 The redevelopment itself has a long timeline – we’ll start to see some expansion by 2031 and continue through 2051 and beyond.

-The purpose of the proposed Official Plan Amendment (OPA) is to update the land use policies for Midtown Oakville in the Livable Oakville Plan, to create a framework that will guide the creation of a transit-supportive and complete community for people to live, work and play.
+The purpose of the adopted Official Plan Amendment 70 (OPA 70) is to update the land use policies for Midtown Oakville in the Livable Oakville Plan, to create a framework that will guide the creation of a transit-supportive and complete community for people to live, work and play, and to enable the use of a Community Planning Permit System in Midtown Oakville.For information that has led to the development of the Official Plan Amendment (OPA 70) please see the Learn More “Past meetings and information” tab above.

-The Midtown Transportation Plan will address a vision of an equitable, accessible, and connected transportation system that supports a vibrant, people-oriented, and transit-supportive complete community in all seasons.
+The Midtown Transportation Plan addresses a vision of an equitable, accessible, and connected transportation system that supports a vibrant, people-oriented, and transit-supportive complete community in all seasons.

-The Midtown Implementation program will also include a range of planning and engineering studies that include water and wastewater servicing, school, public realm, community energy and more.
+The Midtown Implementation program includes a range of planning and engineering studies that include:

 Contact